JatinderJet/coolstore-microservice/inventory-service/README.md

 #### URL http://localhost:8080/api/availability/{itemID}, http://localhost:8080/api/swagger.json

-Observations
+#### Observations

-standalone.xml approach works only when file name is standalone.xml and is in base folder of inventory service or is in src/main/resources
+XML approach works only when file name is `standalone.xml` and is in base folder of inventory service [link](./) or is in resources folder [link](src/main/resources)
 You need not explicitly define, automatically picked, indicates somewhere hard-coded in lib.
 Yet to see lib source code